dylanocallaghan/M-S-3/README.md

 User Story:
 > As a user, I want the website to be responsive so that I can clearly view the webpages from my mobile device, tablet or desktop.

 Acceptance Criteria:
 * Content should be responsive and display clearly on all devices with no horizontal scroll.
 Implementation:

 Materialize will be used for website layout with suitable column sizes and containers to ensure that all content is displayed clearly on all devices.

 User Story:
-> As a user, I want to be able to register to the website so that I can create and manage my own events.
+> As a user, I want to be able to register to the website so that I can create and manage my own  cookbook.

 Acceptance Criteria:
 * Sign up - Login and Logout functionality to be added.
-* User must have the ability to create, update and delete their own events.
+* User must have the ability to create, update and delete their own recipes.
-* User must have a profile page displaying their basic details and events they have created.
-* Only the creator of the events should have the ability to update or delete the events.
+* Only the creator of the recipes should have the ability to update or delete their recipes.

 Implementation:

-A Sign Up page will be implemented that allows users to register for an account on the website.
-The username and password along with basic details for the users account will be stored in a MongoDB database collection called users.
-In order to create or modify events, a user will have to register and login to the website.
+* A Sign Up page will be implemented that allows users to register for an account on the website.
+*The username will be stored in a MongoDB database collection called users.
+In order to create and modify recipes, a user will have to register and login to the website.
-Only the creator of the event will have the ability to update or delete the event, this is to prevent unwanted modification or deletion of events by other users.
-A flash message will be shown to the user to alert them whether the update or delete on their event was successful or failed.
+Only the creator of the recipe will have the ability to update or delete the recipe.
+This will prevent unwanted modification or deletion of recipes by other users.
+A flash message will be shown to the user to alert them whether the edit was successful.

-A Sign In page will be implemented to allow registered users the ability to login in to their account.
+* A Log In page will be implemented to allow registered users the ability to sign in to their account.

-Once a user has successfully logged in, they will be redirected to their profile page.
-The users basic details will be displayed on their profile, along with any events they have created.
-The user will be able to update or delete their events from the profile page.
-This page will only be available to logged in users, this includes the visibility of the navigation menu item.
+* Once a user has successfully logged in, they will be able to access previously uploaded recipes and edit/remove them.
+They will also be able to create new recipes.
+A Create Recipe page will be implemented that will be accessible and visible on the navigation menu to users that are signed in.
+The user will be able to create a recipe from this page.
+The recipe information will be stored in a MongoDB database collection called recipes and the recipe categories will be stored in a MongoDB collection called categories.

-A Sign Out button will be displayed to users who are logged in.
-When clicked this will sign the user out of the website and redirect them to the home page.
+* A Log Out button will be displayed to users who are logged in.
+When clicked this will sign the user out of the website and redirect them to the Log In page.

-A Create Event page will be implemented that will be acessible and visible on the navigation menu to logged in users.
-The user will be able to create an event from this page.
-The event information will be stored in a MongoDB database collection called events and the event categories will be stored in a MongoDB collection called categories.

 User Story:
-> As a user, I want to be able to search or filter events based on custom criteria so that I can find events suited to me.
+> As a user, I want to be able to save my favourite recipe so that I can return and access it again.
 Acceptance Criteria:
-* Events must be displayed to all users regardless of being logged in.
-* Users should be able to search for events by Date, Location or Event Type.
+* User account functionality enables recipes that were created by user to be stored on the homepage.

 Implementation:

-An Events page will be implemented that is displayed to all users that is accessible to logged in or guests.
-This page will display the next six motorbike events from today's date on a materialize collapsible element.
-In order to make use of space, these events will be collapsable and can be expanded to view details on click.

-A search box will be displayed on screen which will allow users to search for events based on Date, Event Type or Location.
-This will return a filtered, full list events for the current search criteria.
-This will be implemented by using a database index that will be created on the MongoDB collection events.
+* User can log in and out of their account to view recipes that they previously created.
+Recipe details are stored in MongoDB database collection called recipes and the recipe categories will be stored in a MongoDB collection called categories.

 User Story:
-> As a user, I want a way to contact the site owner so that I can have any questions I may have in regards to the website answered and receive feedback to alert on status of form submission.
+> As a user, I want to be able to return to previous recipes that I have uploaded and edit them.

 Acceptance Criteria:
-* Contact page should be added with a contact form.
-This form should only submit with valid data input.
-* Contact form should not submit with invalid data input.
-* User should be alerted of success/failure status of form submission.
+* User will be able to delete and edit their recipes when logged in.

 Implementation:

-A contact page will be added that contains a materialize form, this will allow users to contact the site owner.
-The EmailJS API will be used in order to implement this feature and a flash message will be displayed to alert the user if the contact form submitted successfully or unsuccessfully.

-Validation will be performed on the form to ensure valid data input.
-The form will not submit if any field is blank.

-Form Fields:
-* Name - Type: Text, required.
-* Email - Type: Email, required.
-* Comments - Type: TextArea, required.
+* When user is logged in to their account, an edit and delete button will appear on the recipes that they uploaded.

 User Story:
-> As a user, I want to be able to return to the main site without having to use the browser buttons so that I can easily return to the website if I navigate to a page that doesn't exist.
+> As a user, I want to be able to search recipes based on custom criteria, for example, if I need to find a vegan meal, etc.

 Acceptance Criteria:
-* If a user redirects to the wrong page, an error will display that contains a link to go back to the main website.
+* Recipes must be displayed to all users regardless of user status - logged in or logged out.
+* Users should be able to search for recipes by name or ingredients.

 Implementation:

+* A homepage will be implemented that is displayed to all users and is accessible to both logged in users or guests.

+* This page will display all available recipes in a materialize collapsible element.
+These recipes are collapsible and can be expanded to view details on click, this saves space on the page.

+* A search box will be displayed on screen which will allow users to search for recipes based on ingredients and name.
+This will return a filtered, full list of recipes for the current search criteria.
+This will be implemented using a database index that will be created on the MongoDB collection recipes.

+User Story:
+> As a user, I want to be able to return to the main site without having to use the browser button.

+Acceptance Criteria:
+* Clicking the Logo or 'All Recipes' button on the Navigation Bar will return the User to the homepage.

+Implementation:
-A custom 404 page will be created so that if a user attempts to nagiate to a page that it not found, an error will be displayed.
-This page will contain a clickable anchor link to allow the user to redirect to the main website without needing to use the browser navigation buttons.
+The logo and 'All Recipes' button will contain a clickable anchor link to allow the user to redirect to the main website without needing to use the browser navigation buttons.

 ### **The Skeleton Plane**
 #### Wireframes